Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Borough Market is open lunch-time only on Monday and Tuesdays, while the full market is open 10am to 5pm Wednesday to Saturday.

 Must Eat at Borough Market: Comptoir Gourmand, Le Marché du Quartier and Furness Fish Markets

-Annie and Hatty from London-based blog ‘Knickers & Shift’ shared their favourite food from Borough Market:
+Annie and Hatty from the London-based blog ‘Knickers & Shift’ shared their favourite food from Borough Market: